Note: The links below will

 earlier than Oct.
 9.

 New observatory dedicated in California.
-It will have a that of the !
+It will have a resolution

 How do the major U.S. presidential candidates weigh in on science and